bluegreen-labs/TetraPi/README.md

 ### Filter plate

 Finally, install your filters in the filter holes.
-When using glass filters provide additional padding to prevent the filter from rattling and being damaged (especially on moving platforms).
+When using glass filters provide additional padding with a filter ring to prevent the filter from rattling and being damaged (especially on moving platforms).
 Cover the the filter assembly with the filter plate and screw down firmly.

 ![](img/camera_with_filters.png)